Kim2091/PBRify_Remix/README.md

 # PBRify_Remix
-My custom (ethical) set of AI models to upscale textures and generate PBR maps.
+My custom (ethical) set of AI models to upscale textures and generate PBR maps from diffuse or albedo texture maps.
 Intended for use with RTX Remix

 ## 🚀 Support my work!